MileHacker Logo

 Birth of Dubrovnik

 A major turning stage in Cavtat's history occurred in the 7th century.
 Avar and Slavic invaders destroyed Epidaurum, causing its inhabitants to flee.
 These displaced people found refuge on a rocky island to the north.
-This new settlement blossomed into the powerful maritime republic of Dubrovnik, originally Ragusa.
+This new settlement blossomed into the powerful maritime the republic of Dubrovnik, originally Ragusa.
 This historical tie indicates Cavtat greatly contributed to Dubrovnik’s birth, forming regional destiny.

 Ragusan Era